bzhan/bfh_python/README.md

-# Computations in Bordered Heegaard Floer Homology
+# Bordered Heegaard Floer Homology

 This Python module does computations in Bordered Heegaard Floer Homology.
 To install, do